miraclx/xbytes/README.md

 * `options`: &lt;[ByteOptions](#byteoptions)&gt;
 * Returns: &lt;[ByteString](#bytestring)&gt;

 Parse `byte` to human readable size.
-If `byte` is not an Integer or an Integer-like string, return `null` appropriately.
+If `byte` is not a number or an number-like string, return `null` appropriately.

 ### <a id='fn:parsesize'></a> xbytes.parseSize(str[, config])